LIVE EVENT, also Streams via MCAT

 As we congregate today on land inhabited from time immemorial by the Salish, Pend d’Oreilles, and Blackfoot people and in the spirit of the civil rights movement, we acknowledge the historical and ongoing trauma of native and Indigenous peoples across our country and especially here in Western Montana.
 The Missoula MLK Day Committee seeks to utilize our platform to honor, support, and empower their voices and those of other historically marginalized communities.
 In the spirit of Dr. King, we wish to continue and expand upon his legacy by addressing the intersecting issues of diversity, inclusion, and civil rights in the modern age while acknowledging and addressing the historical trauma wrought by colonialism, genocide, slavery, and segregation.
 Through the awareness of Dr. King’s timeless teachings, we can navigate our choices when confronted with issues of human rights in the future.

-This year’s event will feature our annual Youth Art & Essay Contest based on MLK quotes, a keynote address art and music and calls to action from local youth leaders.
-This virtual event will be streamed live on Youtube and Facebook on January 17th, 2022 from 6 pm-8 pm.
+This year’s event will feature our annual Youth Art & Essay Contest based on MLK quotes, a keynote address, art and music and calls to action from local youth leaders.
+This event will be on January 16th, 2023 from 6 pm-8 pm.

-Dr. King remains a central figure in our nation’s ongoing dialogue on race and equality and although we are not able to gather in person this year to celebrate his legacy, honoring his work is needed more than ever in the current moment.
+Dr. King remains a central figure in our nation’s ongoing dialogue on race and equality.
+Celebrating his legacy and honoring his work is needed more than ever in the current moment.
 Through service, action, lecture, and art, the MLK Day celebration provides an examination of the legacy of Dr. King, equity issues locally and nationally, and ways to bridge divides and resolve differences.
 Donations from individuals and businesses throughout the community are the fuel that powers this celebration.
 This year’s MLK Day Youth Art and Essay Contest, as well as the larger celebration centers around a Dr. King quote:

 We invite you, to join us in applying and actualizing Dr. King’s methods of understanding, compassion, and non-violence to all situations involving human rights while reflecting upon his words, “Life’s most persistent and urgent question is, what are you doing for others?”